-- 5.4 Table 5.1 summarises Gosport Borough Council infrastructure schemes which have been completed and funded using developer contributions secured by policies in the Gosport Borough Local Plan.
-These schemes are primarily funded from Section 106 contributions secured prior to the introduction of CIL in February 2016. - 5.5 All schemes were approved at the relevant Council Board and total £1,288,904 of spending.
+5.3 Table 5.1 summarises Gosport Borough Council infrastructure schemes which have been completed and funded using developer contributions.
+These schemes are primarily funded from Section 106 contributions secured prior to the introduction of CIL in February 2016.
+All schemes were approved at the relevant Council Board and total £1,323,820 of spending.